inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 ## Task 3 - Productdelivery and codequality
 ### Manual tests
 The menu-screen goes away after clicking on it.
 *   start the game then click somewhere on the screen.
 Then the game-screen should come.

+Game loop:
+*   When the game has started press space once.
+*   Then all robots will use one programcard in turn, 5 times.
+(5 rounds)
+*   Press space again after all robots have moved and the robots will do five more rounds.

+Laser:
+*   Press on of the keyboard-arrows and the lasers will be activated.
+*   Stear your player in front of a laser.
+The laser should be stopped by a player.

+Menu-screen:
+*   Click on the start-menu (a picture).
+Then a screen with a roll-down menu and start and exit buttons should show.
+*   Choose your board by choosing from the roll-down menu then click start.
+The board should show with players on it.

 ### Comment to automatic build tests
 Travis does not support the language `Java` on their Windows Build Environment.
 But 3/5 in our group run windows and it